maziac/DeZog/documentation/Usage.md

 ~~~
 Explanation:
 - "path": is the path to the list file. z88dk list file use the extension .lis.
 - "srcDirs": set to an empty array.
-This means that z80-debug will not try to find the original source files but uses the list (.lis) file instead for debugging.
+This means that DeZog will not try to find the original source files but uses the list (.lis) file instead for debugging.
 All stepping etc. will be done showing the list file.
 - "addOffset": The z88dk .lis file might not start at an absolute address (ORG).
 If it e.g. starts at address 0000 you can add the address offset here.

 And here an example to use for the **sjasmplus**: